najir/Readify/README.md

 # BookJournal
   Isaac Perks
-  07/21/22
+  02/02/23
-# Description:
+## Description:
-A basic c++ program that allows you to enter book information and save books in a database.
-You can in the future refer back to this list, view the books you've entered and mark down when they have been purchased.
-A GUI will be made to visualize the total list of books and individual entries as well.
-MySQL will be the database storing book information.
-Books will be searchable, and sortable, with the option to sort by non-purchased or purchased books as well.

-In the future I intend to create a python based function to scrawl book websites and post JSON api data to be access by this c++ program.
-The intention is to allow a book name entry and have the data filled automatically.
+C++ based desktop application that allows a user to input and save books to a locally stored journal.
+Books Name/Description/Rating/Page#/Read_Status/Notes can all be added and modified.
+A list of all saved books are viewable on the main page with individual pages for each book to view and edit data.

+Goal of this project is to have a locally stored, visual list of books that i've read and intend to read.

+QT is used as a front-end GUI and SQLLite as a backend database.

+###Build:
+OS: Windows
+IDE: VisualStudio
+Dependencies:
+SQLLite v3.40.1(Included as of 2.2.23)
+QT v6.5.0